 Well, um … yes actually.
 All a reader needs to do is visit here or subscribe to my RSS or Twitter and they can find all of my stuff.
 Easy peasy.
 There’s no need for a dozen different locations on the web, just like I don’t need dozens of URLs either.

-All that it accomplishes is diluting my blog authority and confuse my readers.
+All it does is dilute my blog authority and confuse my readers.
 I need that like a hole in the head, and so do my readers.

 So pardon me if I don’t buy into it because I always thought that’s what search engines are for.
 Please excuse my ignorance but I guess I’m just old school.

 It sounds a lot like Facebook trying to create an intranet within the internet .. doesn’t it?
-The blog networks have become nothing more than glorified link farms.
+Or the blog networks that are nothing more than glorified link farms.

 With all due respect the myriad of social media sites has only served to duplicate even more recycled content all over the web.
 The great echo chamber so to speak.